volkerrath/Py4MT2/README.md

 as an approximation to a continuous field over the volume of the model, it seems useful normalize by the cell volume.
 On the other hand, the effect of the volume and its geometry is important when investigating the true role of this cell in the inversion.
 Given that the raw sensitivities for different data types may vary 1-2 orders of magnitude), for some purposes (e.g., comparison of different data (sub)sets or definition of depths of investigation) it may be convenient to do a final normalization by the maximum value in the model.
-All these options are implemented in the $\texttt{JacoPyAn}$ toolbox.
+All these options are implemented in the $\texttt{Py4MTX}$ toolbox.

 _[1] M. Deal and G. Nolet (1996) “Nullspace shuttles", Geophysical Journal International, 124, 372–380_